brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

 ## Technical Implementation Details

-The Storyblok integration with the SCAYLE Storefront Boilerplate can be separated by concerns of local development (using `storyblok` cli) and shop runtime (using `@storyblok/nuxt`).
+The Storyblok integration with the SCAYLE Storefront Boilerplate can be separated by concerns of local development (using `storyblok` CLI) and shop runtime (using `@storyblok/nuxt`).

 ### Initial development setup